-Weekly updates will commence on Thursday 9 December 2021 and will continue every Thursday at 09:30 through the winter, with the final publication on Thursday 7th April 2022, covering the week ending Sunday 3 April 2022.
+Weekly updates will commence on Thursday 24 November 2022 and will continue every Thursday at 09:30 through the winter.

 This page contains management data which has been collected on a rapid turn-round basis from the NHS.
 The speed of the collection only permits minimal validation to be undertaken but the data is considered ‘fit-for-purpose’.